topo-gps/ios-manual/en/maps/purchasing_maps.rst

    *The selected area has been purchased.*

 After purchasing an area, all map tiles of the purchased area will be downloaded automatically, so that they are offline accessible.
 Tiles of areas that are not purchased, cannot be made offline accessible.
-Therfore you can only get Offline accessible to 100% if you zoom in to an area that is fully bought.
+Therefore you can only get Offline accessible to 100% if you zoom in to an area that is fully bought.

 The purchases of parts of maps are synchronized with other devices via iCloud.
 You need to enable the iOS settings Account > iCloud > iCloud Drive > Topo GPS on your devices to see the purchases on your other devices.